Vortex clustering, polarisation and circulation intermittency in classical and quantum turbulence

-Considering the relation introduced in Eq.~\eqref{eq:epsilon} and the fact that the number of vortices per unit area follows the same intermittent behaviour as $\diss_r$, one could try to apply K62 theory to relate scaling exponents of circulation $\lambda_p$ with those of dissipation $\tau(p)$, as traditionally done for velocity increments.
-Within this reasoning, $\Gamma\sim \diss_r^{1/3}r^{4/3}$, yielding a K62-based relation $\lambda_p = 4p/3 + \tau(p/3)$.
-However, such a relation is in strong disagreement with our data (classical and quantum turbulence, not shown) and with early Navier--Stokes studies~\cite{Cao1996}.
+Considering the relation introduced in Eq.~\eqref{eq:epsilon} and the fact that the number of vortices per unit area follows the same intermittent behaviour as $\diss_r$, one could try to apply OK62 theory to relate scaling exponents of circulation $\lambda_p$ with those of dissipation $\tau(p)$, as traditionally done for velocity increments.
+Within this reasoning, $\Gamma\sim \diss_r^{1/3}r^{4/3}$, yielding a OK62-based relation $\lambda_p = 4p/3 + \tau(p/3)$.
+However, such a relation is in strong disagreement with our data (classical and quantum turbulence, see Supplementary Information) and with early Navier--Stokes studies~\cite{Cao1996}.
 Nevertheless, this disagreement is not in contradiction with the fact that the anomalous scaling of the number of vortices is well described by standard multifractal dissipation models (see Fig.~\ref{fig:Nvortices}).
 Indeed, if one considers a vortex dipole (two vortices of same magnitude and opposite sign), their contribution to large fluctuations of the local dissipation field and to velocity increments may be very important.
 On the other hand, for the circulation, the dipole contribution is exactly zero due to vortex cancellation.
 This fact suggests that not all extreme dissipation events result in extreme circulation values.
-In particular, intense circulation events would be correlated to those highly dissipative structures in turbulence which carry a strong vortex polarisation, such as vortex sheets (at scales $r\gg\ell$).
-Such quasi-two-dimensional structures can be indeed identified by eye in the inset of Fig.~\ref{fig:visualisation}.
+In particular, intense circulation events would be correlated to those highly dissipative structures in turbulence which carry a strong vortex polarisation, such as vortex sheets or bundles (at scales $r\gg\ell$).
 Note that, in classical fluids, the idea of vortex filaments organising into groups forming vortex sheets is consistent with the recently-proposed sublayers vortex picture of dissipation~\cite{Elsinga2020}.